nftbiker/bannedwallets/README.md

 To limit the use of this service to your own website, make sure to adatp CORS settings in the code

-## TODO

-### Security

-To limit the use of this service to your own website, make sure to adatp CORS settings in the code

-### Update restricted list
+## Update restricted list

-The restricted.json list is from teia-report repository, and it's update once per day through a github action.
+The restricted.json list is from teia-report repository, and it's update once per day through a github action worflow